 Threshold income includes income from all sources that is taxable e.g., property income, savings income, dividend income, pension income, social security income (where taxable), state pension income etc.

 You are not allowed to deduct from taxable income any amount of employment income given up for pension provision as a result of any salary sacrifice made on or after 9 July 2015.

-From 6 April 2020, the taper reduces the AA by £1 for every £2 of adjusted income over £240,000, until a minimum AA of £4,000 is reached.
-This means that from 6 April 2020 the AA for higher earners will be as follows:
+From the 2023/24 year, the Taper continues to reduce the AA by £1 for every £2 of adjusted income received by the individual, but to a new adjusted income limit of £260,000.
+The minimum AA that can be reached is now set at £10,000.
+This means that from 6 April 2023 the AA for high income individuals is as follows: